cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/viewports.md

 left (0) middle (0.5) point on the image.
 Values are based on % size of the full image.
 In this example, if we had a 1024 x 1024 x-ray image.
 The imagePoint would be [0, 512].
 Let's say we were on a mobile iPhone in landscape mode (844 x 390).
 The canvasPoint would be [0, 195].

+# Viewport Reference and Presentation

+The reference and presentation information for a viewport specify what image a viewport is displaying, and the presentation of the image.
+These are specified in several ways so that a view can be transfered from one viewport to another, or can be remembered in order to restore a view later.

+## View Reference

+A view reference specifies what image a view contains, typically identified as the referenced image id, as well as the frame of reference/focal point related information.

+### referencedImageId

+The referenced image id allows specifying non-frame of reference based stack type images.
+This is a single image typically, and can be used by stack viewports to navigate to a specific image.
+The value is provided by orthographic viewports when displaying a single stack image, and can be used for volume to stack view reference specifiers.

+### Frame of reference, focal point and normal

+The frame of reference and focal point/normal values can be used by orthographic viewports to specify other views than the acquisition plane views.
+The values are provided when available from the stack viewports and can be consumed by the volume viewport.

+### volumeId and sliceIndex

+The volumeId and slice index are a quick way to reference specific positions for voolume viewports.
+For stack viewports, the slice index can be used as a fast check to find whether the referenced imageId is present.

+### Mappings

+The stack viewport provides:

+- referencedImageId and sliceIndex
+- Frame of reference, focal point and normal

+The orthographic viewport provides:

+- referencedImageId with a possibly incorrect slice index when displaying acquisition views
+- Frame of reference, focal point and normal

+The stack viewport can consume only the referencedImageId, with either a correct or incorrect slice index.
+When used with an incorrect slice index, the referenced image is still found, but takes longer.

+The orthographic viewport can consume the volume id and slice index, OR the frame of reference/focal/normal.

+## View Presentation

+The view presentation specifies the relative size and position of the image within the viewport.
+This starts with a display area specifying the basic positioning, and then uses a percentage zoom and pan to add relative changes to the display area.
+As well, the VOI applied to the image is recorded.
+This allows applying the same presentation information to another view.

+## Uses of `setView`

+There are a number of different uses of setView, all of them to recover another view state, where either or both of the parmeters of reference and presentation are used.
+A comple paired reference/presentation is used to return to an earlier view that is different from what is currently being shown, for example, both orientation and pan changes having been updated.
+A view reference only `setView` would be used to display the same image, but not necessarily in the same way.
+This is used for things like returning to a tool annotation state, while a presentation only `setView` would be used to apply the same sort of presentation information to different images, perhaps as in using magnify mode and undoing magnification.

+Some types of tools affect both the image and the presentation, such as annotation tools which display a region of interest and apply a given VOI appearance.
+These would be typical tools to apply both reference and views.
+As well, restoring a view such as in displaying a key image/GSPS would require providing both reference and presentation objects.